RikkoMatsumatoOfficial/TowerOfFantasyInternalVersion-BypassAC/README.md

 # TowerOfFantasyInternalVersion-BypassAC

-**DUE TO FAILED PREVENT CREATION GAMEDRIVERX64.SYS(ANTICHEAT) via HottaUpdate.exe, I'm creating Injector(It will be Injected in HottaGame.exe)!!!**

-This is Internal Version of Bypass AntiCheeto(block Creating File)...
+This is Internal Version of Bypass AntiCheeto(block Creating File) with ToF Injector(Bypassing Creating in driver folder GameDriverX64.Sys)...
 Enjoy to use this!!!

 [External Version(Release) of Bypass ToF AntiCheat](https://github.com/RikkoMatsumatoOfficial/ToF-BypassRestoreAC/releases/tag/tof_bypassrestoreac_release)